A new cycle taxi for London

-The Quicab is a great place for advertising, and sponsorship will boost chances of this project being a success.
+The Quicab is a great place for advertising, revenue from which will help reduce rental costs for operators.
+I am currently seeking agents who see its potential.
 Contact me to find out more!

 Quicab's extraordinary 'taxi-bike' has the potential to revolutionise door to door serviced travel in London.
 Everything about it suggests "taxi" - its appearance, the sense of being chauffeured swiftly along the Capital's streets, easing your journey to a critical meeting or to the station or a hotel.
 Or carrying parcels between offices.

 The revolution is the electric-assist cycle.
 The 'driver' pedals; the motor kicks in.
 The Quicab is narrow and nimble - it fits through tight spaces and on cycle tracks.
 It goes along roads that are closed to cars and open to cycles.
 Quite simply - in congested cities, the Quicab gets there more quickly than anything else.
 It's a Quick Cab.
 That's it.

 I am establishing a new Quicab leasing business, taking full advantage of London's progress towards becoming a low carbon transport city, a world leader in genuinely reducing the use of the least efficient, most polluting modes and promoting cycle-based transport as the best urban solution.

 Disruption leads change.
 Quicab will be disruptive.
 It will turn the idea of getting a short-distance taxi ride on its head.
 This little vehicle, all of 4.1m long and 0.85m wide will become just as iconic as the traditional London cab.
 Indeed, I hope that traditional cabbies will queue up to drive them - a healthy, active way to do their work while maintaining a decent income.
 "You'll never guess who rode in the back of my Quicab the other day!"